 - Show a valid Non-CDL Texas Driver’s license or permit

 - Have not taken a driver safety course for ticket dismissal within the past 12 months prior to the date of your citation

-- Pay court costs and administrative fee of $109
+- Pay court costs and administrative fee

 - Complete the Driver Safety Course Affidavit